Alex-twn/STM32MP15x_workshop/readme.md

 Returns nothing (or that the configuration is not set) which means that we need to patch the Linux kernel adding the missing sensor drivers

-### 2.3 Patching the Linux kernel with the missing sensor drivers and enabling the sensors
+### 2.3 Patching the Linux kernel with the missing sensor / Wi-Fi drivers and enabling the sensors

 1. If not done yet, the SDK environment setup script must be run once to allow further cross-compilation